Six Flags Magic Mountain: Time Warner era

-In 1998, a new Bolliger & Mabillard Stand-up roller coaster called Riddler's Revenge opened as the tallest and fastest stand-up roller coaster in the world.

 Premier Parks era

-Also in 1998, Six Flags was sold to Premier Parks.
-The next year saw no dramatic changes.
-In 2000, a steel hypercoaster, Goliath, was added.
-It was built by Giovanola.
+In 1998, a new Bolliger & Mabillard stand-up roller coaster called Riddler's Revenge opened as the tallest and fastest stand-up roller coaster in the world.
+Later that year, Six Flags was acquired by Premier Parks.
+In 2000, a steel hypercoaster called Goliath, which was manufactured by Giovanola, opened at the park.

-2001 was to be the year of three new roller coasters, but only one actually opened on time: Goliath Jr., a steel kiddie coaster.
-The other two, Déjà Vu and X (now X²), had mechanical problems.
+Three new roller coasters opened in 2001, although only one opened on schedule – a kiddie steel coaster called Goliath Jr. The other two, Déjà Vu and X (now X²), suffered early mechanical issues.
 Déjà Vu opened late in 2001 and X opened early in 2002.
 Déjà Vu was designed by Vekoma and is a Giant Inverted Boomerang coaster (GIB), a variant of their popular Boomerang design.
 It is an inverted coaster with coaches suspended beneath an overhead track that traverses an open-circuit track forward and in reverse and features two completely vertical drops and three inversions.

-It opened late in 2001, but suffered a lot of downtime.
-X was designed by Arrow Dynamics, as the world's first "fourth-dimensional" roller coaster.
+After its late opening, the ride still suffered a lot of downtime.
+X was designed by Arrow Dynamics as the world's first "fourth-dimensional" roller coaster.
 It was the only one in North America where riders experience going 360 degrees in their seats.
 Each seat lies on a separate axis from the track.
 This coaster managed to open briefly on January 12, 2002, only to close due to more technical problems.
 It reopened late in August of that year.
-The ride closed for a major refurbishment and re-theme in 2008 where X transformed into X².
+The ride closed for a major refurbishment and retheme in 2008 where X transformed into X².

-In 2003, Scream, designed by Bolliger & Mabillard was added.
+In 2003, Scream, designed by Bolliger & Mabillard, was added.
 At this point, Six Flags Magic Mountain tied with Cedar Point for the park with the most roller coasters in the United States.
-Scream is similar in concept with Medusa at Six Flags Discovery Kingdom and is a mirror image of Medusa at Six Flags Great Adventure.
+Scream is similar in concept to Medusa at Six Flags Discovery Kingdom and is a mirror image of Medusa at Six Flags Great Adventure.
 It is a floorless roller coaster with trains riding above the rails traversing seven inversions on 3985 ft of track on floorless trains.
-In 2006, Tatsu, a Bolliger & Mabillard flying roller coaster was added, causing a temporary closure of Revolution and Roaring Rapids to allow construction to take place.
+In 2006, Tatsu, a Bolliger & Mabillard flying roller coaster, was added, causing a temporary closure of Revolution and Roaring Rapids to allow construction to take place.
 It was much larger than the other three Bolliger & Mabillard Flying Coasters at other Six Flags parks, all named Superman: Ultimate Flight.
 Tatsu has a suspended-track orientation featuring vehicles that recline passengers with their backs against the track and facing the ground.
-This brought the park up to 17 roller coasters, to tie with Cedar Point for the greatest number of roller coasters in a park (albeit Flashback had been standing but not operating for an extended period of time and thus it is debatable whether the park could claim 17 as its number of roller coasters).